The 10 most underused Medicare codes in primary care

 Studies of

-For independent and small practices, that is lost revenue and missed opportunity.
+For independent and small practices, this results in lost revenue and missed opportunities.

 What follows is a practical, coding-accurate overview of 10 services that are commonly underused in primary care.
 The focus here is traditional Medicare; commercial and Medicaid plans may have different rules and rates, so every practice will still need to check local payer policies.